Volume 49 – Report No. 45 November 4-8, 2024

 *

-THE HOUSE AND SENATE: Beacon Hill Roll Call records local representatives’ votes on roll calls from the week of April 1-5.
-There were no roll calls in the Senate last week.
+THE HOUSE AND SENATE: Beacon Hill Roll Call records local representatives’ votes on roll calls from budget vetoes by Gov. Maura Healey.
+There were no roll calls in the House or Senate last week.

 Rep. Christine Barber Yes